stolostron/deploy/README.md

         skipGatherLogs: true
   ```

-9. create the `example-multiclusterhub` objects by applying the yaml definitions contained in the `multiclusterhub` dir:
+6. Create the `example-multiclusterhub` objects by applying the yaml definitions contained in the `multiclusterhub` dir:
   ```bash
   cd multiclusterhub
   kubectl apply -k .